 Let’s face it, Kratie is not a culinary paradise and maybe it will never be.
 Having said that, I was real happy to find that the food options have improved tremendously since my previous visit 10 years ago.
 Praise to the Irrawaddy dolphins that manage to lure more visitors to Kratie year on year.
 It has obviously incentivized business owners to do better.
 Thank you dolphins!

-Tokae Restaurant on the corner of street 10 right in front of the Sammaki market is a great place to hang out.
-New owner Leon is turning the place around to be the new cool kid on the block again with good Khmer food and friendlier prices.
+Tokae Restaurant Right in front of the Sammaki market on the corner of street #10 is a great place to hang out.
+This restaurant has always been popular, but the new owner Leon is turning the place around with good Khmer food and friendlier prices.

-MLUB Putrea should be your choice if you’re after cheap, but tasty homemade noodles.
+MLUB Putrea Noodle restaurant Can’t get enough of noodles, then this restaurant should be your choice in Kratie.
+Low priced, tasty homemade noodles and a nice mix of local and foreign visitors.
 Between street 5 and 6, one block away from the riverfront.

 How to get to Kratie

 In the past few years a lot has been done to improve the roads in Cambodia and nowadays Kratie is pretty much easy to reach from any direction.
 At least 3 daily buses leave Phnom Penh for the 6-7h drive to Kratie.
 Minivans coming in from Siem Reap take about 9h.